scdemanett/windward-horizon-dedicated-server-docker/README.md

 # Windward Horizon Dedicated Server Docker

-This Docker image runs a Windward Horizon dedicated server using Wine on Linux.
+This Docker image runs a Windward Horizon dedicated server using Mono on Linux.
 The server executable is automatically downloaded during the image build process.

 ## Quick Start